fsprojects/FSharpPlus/README.md

 At the moment there are 2 ways:

-The easy way is to look at the signature of the method you want to implement, see below the section "How can I make my classes FsControl-ready?"
+ a) The easy way is to look at the signature of the method you want to implement

 The old way is to use the same kind of signature used within the Type-Method definition:

-In the type definition we will add a static member called instance, which will follow this convention:
+In the type definition we will add a static member, which will follow this convention:

-    static member [inline] instance (_:[module.]TypeMethodName, arg1:Type, [more polymorphic args], _[:ReturnType]) =
+    static member [inline] [TypeMethodName] (arg1:Type, [more args], _[:ReturnType], _:[TypeMethodName]) =
-        fun [non-polymorphic args in curried form, if none then a unit () arg] -> Implementation
+            Implementation

 To find the exact signature you need to look at the source code of the Type-Method.